eldarion/eldarion-ajax/README.md

-# bootstrap-ajax
+# eldarion-ajax

-This plugin is designed to work with Twitter Bootstrap to enable declarative AJAX support.
+This is a plugin that Eldarion uses for all of it's AJAX work.

 No more writing the same 20 line ```$.ajax``` blocks of Javascript over and over again for each snippet of AJAX that you want to support.
 Easily extend support on the server side code for this by adding a top-level attribute to the JSON you are already returning called ```"html"``` that is the rendered content.
-Unlike a backbone.js approach to building a web app, bootstrap-ajax leverages server side template rendering engines to render and return HTML fragments.
+Unlike a backbone.js approach to building a web app, eldarion-ajax leverages server side template rendering engines to render and return HTML fragments.

 ## Demo

-There is a demo project at https://github.com/eldarion/bootstrap-ajax-demo/ which is also online at http://uk013.o1.gondor.io/
+There is a demo project at https://github.com/eldarion/eldarion-ajax-demo/ which is also online at http://uk013.gondor.co/

 ## Installation

-jQuery is required for this library so make sure it is included somewhere on the page prior to the inclusion of ``bootstrap-ajax.js``.
+jQuery is required for this library so make sure it is included somewhere on the page prior to the inclusion of ``eldarion-ajax.js``.

-Copy the files in ```js/bootstrap-ajax.js``` and optionally ```vendor/spin.min.js``` to where you keep your web sites static media and the include them in your HTML:
+Copy ```js/eldarion-ajax.min.js``` to where you keep your web sites static media and the include them in your HTML:

 ```
-<script src="/js/spin.min.js"></script>
-<script src="/js/bootstrap-ajax.js"></script>
+<script src="/js/eldarion-ajax.js"></script>
 ```

-The inclusion of ```spin.min.js``` is optional.

 ## Actions
 There are currently three actions supported: